Nefti-sama/sphinx-docx/docs/source/customization.rst

 .. rubric:: Style automatic generation

-If some styles are not defined in the style file, sphinx_docx automatically generate the styles from other defined styles.
+A style missing from the style file is generated from another one.
 :numref:`based_paragraph_style_figure` and :numref:`based_table_style_figure`
-represents which style is generated from which style.
+show which style is generated from which.

 .. graphviz::
    :caption: Generation relationship for paragraph styles